JamesBarryMusic/60-Years-of-Billboard-Hot-100/readme.md

 <p align='center'><img src="imgs/energy-vs-loudness-over-time.png" width='800px'></p>

 This phenomenon is called [The Loudness Wars](https://www.npr.org/2009/12/31/122114058/the-loudness-wars-why-music-sounds-worse).
 Listeners have a habit of preferring louder music over softer music, and as the music marketplace becomes increasingly crowded, the average volume of songs is pushed higher to stand out more, resulting in an inevitable "loudness arms race".
+Another iteresting year to look at is 2010.

+EBU R 128 is a recommendation for loudness normalisation and maximum level of audio signals.
+It is primarily followed during audio mixing of television and radio programmes and adopted by broadcasters to measure and control programme loudness.
+It was first issued by the European Broadcasting Union in August 2010 and most recently revised in June 2014.

+R 128 employs an international standard for measuring audio loudness, stated in the ITU-R BS.1770 recommendation and using the loudness measures LU (loudness units) and LUFS (loudness units referenced to full scale), specifically created with this purpose.
+The EBU Tech 3341 document further clarified loudness metering implementation and practices in 2016.

+In recent years EBU R 128 has been discussed to be a benchmark not only for television and radio, but streaming aswell.
+But to no prevail - most streaming services still normalize to (**-14 dB**) integrated LUFS and (**-1**) dB TP (True Peak).
+I highly recomend cracking open google and do a deep dive into this subject.

 <p align='center'><img src="imgs/loudness-over-time.png" width='800px'></p>